Man-in-black-framed-glasses-with-his-fingers-in-his-ears

 But it caused many women — the largest section of their market by far — to say they felt they were being erased.
 And, from the responses on Twitter, it seemed like a serious misstep that would cost Superdrug valuable customers.

-If they had used customer-focused messaging and talked to the buyer as ‘you’, rather than using the third person, it would have sounded more natural and been inclusive to everyone.
+If they’d used customer-focused messaging and talked to the buyer as ‘you’, rather than using the third person, it would have sounded more natural and been inclusive to everyone.
 But it seemed they deliberately chose not to, so they could make a point instead.

 Being more socially and culturally aware comes back to listening, understanding the challenges your customers are facing.